Alto contenido en BCAA'S y el sabor está bien, no sabía al sabor de los BCAA'S s neutro.

 Do you want to gain muscle mass?
-In that case you are interested in knowing the BCAA or branched amino acids, which are the most important amino acids to build muscle.
+In that case, you are interested in BCAA or branched amino acids are for you, being the most important amino acids to build muscle.

 BCAAs are made up of 3 amino acids, isoleucine, leucine and valine, which are essential for muscle building.
-These amino acids cannot be generated by the body, so it should be supplied through food or dietary supplements, in other words they are essential.
+These amino acids cannot be generated by the body, so they must be supplied through food or dietary supplements, in other words, they are essential.

-It is very important that three BCAAs be provided to the body at the same time.
+It is very important for these three BCAAs to be provided to the body at the same time.
 This is the only way to maximise the capacity for muscle building and energy provision during exercise.

-Branch chain amino acids also stimulate the release of insulin, which rapidly accelerates its transport to the muscle cells.
-Leucine in particular can also be used as a source of energy, in the absence of carbohydrates and fat.
+Branched-chain amino acids also stimulate the release of insulin, which rapidly accelerates its transport to the muscle cells.
+Leucine, in particular, can also be used as a source of energy, in the absence of carbohydrates and fat.